 Many of the most visible faces of the humane movement were black

-In 1912, however, and for decades before and after, the most visible faces of the humane movement to millions of Americans, of every ethnicity, included black faces.
+In 1912, however, and for decades before and after, the most visible faces of the humane movement to millions of Americans, of every ethnicity, included African-Americans, often as keynote speakers.

 Decades before television, when even silent single-reel films were just beginning to find an audience, much of the U.S. recognized the touring humane evangelists William Key; John W. Lemon; Carroll himself, a generation younger, who followed Key into humane work toward the end of Key’s long career; Carroll’s son Seymour Carroll, who spent 20 years on the road continuing his father’s work; and Frederick Rivers Barnwell, better known as just F. Rivers Barnwell, who followed Richard Carroll into a 30-year career in itinerant animal advocacy in 1914.